 Our next expeditions are:

 £325 per person

 Brief Outline of the Expedition:

-Day 1: Arrive and get a kit issue followed by an introduction to the open canoe and each other at Brathay Hall.
+Day 1: Arrive and get a kit issue followed by an introduction to the open Voyageur canoe and each other at Brathay Hall.
 We can supply a range of protective clothing along with all the camping kit you may need.
 Accommodation is on site at Brathay, either in yurts, dormitories or camping.

-Day 2: We start our journey at the southern end of Windermere, England’s longest lake and travel north by open canoe.
+Day 2: We start our journey at the southern end of Windermere, England’s longest lake and travel north by open Voyageur canoe.
 We take everything we need for the day, ending with an overnight camp at a beautiful lakeside campsite at the other end of the lake.
 On route we will take in islands, castles, history and superb views of the local fells.

 Day 3: The middle day of our adventure is on foot as we make our way over the fells from Windermere to our next paddling destination, beautiful Ullswater.
-Thankfully, the canoe is taken for us by vehicle, but participants have to carry everything they need for an overnight stay in a remote mountain bothy.
+Thankfully, the Voyageur canoe is taken for us by vehicle, but participants have to carry everything they need for an overnight stay in a remote mountain bothy.
 The exact route taken depends always on the weather, so could be over Fairfield with great views of the surrounding Lake District fells and lakes, or in poor visibility, a lower level valley route past waterfalls and on clearly marked paths.

-Day 4/5: Following a steep descent to Ullswater we pick up our canoes for another thrilling day's paddling on Ullswater.
+Day 4/5: Following a steep descent to Ullswater we pick up our Voyageur canoe for another thrilling day's paddling on Ullswater.
 Here we explore the islands and wild east shore of the lake and complete our Lakeland journey at Pooley Bridge at the north end of the lake.
 We then return to Brathay for our final night and depart the following morning.

 Please note: For safety reasons all our routes may vary to accommodate individual abilities within the group, difficult weather conditions and the availability of accommodation.